Matchday Info: St Mirren v Hibernian (8th Nov)

 50/50

-This week's 50/50 half-time tickets are on sale ahead of Saturday’s match.
+50/50 half-time tickets are on sale ahead of Wednesday's match.

 Grab the winning feeling with tickets costing just £1 each with no limit on the amount of tickets you can purchase.
 To enter, simply click this link to purchase.

-The draw will be made during the half-time interval on Saturday with the first prize winner receiving 50% of net proceeds.
+The draw will be made during the half-time interval on Wednesday with the first prize winner receiving 50% of net proceeds.
 The second prize winner will receive a signed home shirt.
-Entries close at 3pm on Saturday 13th May.
+Entries close at kick-off.

 Ticket Information